Insik-Han/react-compiler-example/README.md

 ### What Makes This Example Special?

-This project includes two comparison components that demonstrate the React Compiler's behavior:
+This project includes comparison components that demonstrate the React Compiler's behavior:

-- **`CompiledComponent`**: A component that follows React Compiler rules and gets successfully optimized
+- **`OptimizedComponents/`**: Components that follow React Compiler rules and get successfully optimized
-- **`UnCompiledComponent`**: A component that uses `return` statements in try/catch/finally blocks, which prevents compilation
+- **`UnoptimizedComponents/`**: Components that use patterns which prevent compilation

-Both components have identical functionality (async button click with random number generation), but their different code patterns show what the React Compiler can and cannot optimize.
+Each pair of components has identical functionality but different code patterns, showing what the React Compiler can and cannot optimize.

 ## ✨ Features